 8. Raisin-Filled Cookies – GF Jules

 I don’t know if you think of these raisin filled cookies at Christmas time but I sure do.
 My grandma used to make them every Christmas and I LOVED them.
-I’m not real big on a bunch of cooked raisins unless they’re in a cookie.
+I’m not really big on a bunch of cooked raisins unless they’re in a cookie.
 But for some reason that doesn’t matter with these.
 I actually crave them every year.

 9. Fruit Christmas Tree – Iowa Girl Eats